-CASD is actively involved in the following research projects:
+We are actively involved in the following research projects:

 MPID is a PSI:Biology center investigating the structures of viral, bacterial and human membrane proteins involved in pathogenesis.
 Under the leadership of the principal investigator, Petra Fromme, the MPID Center is trying to use the biological theme of membrane proteins in infectious diseases as the basis for the determination of novel membrane protein structures and to develop new technologies for high throughput membrane protein expression, isolation, functional characterization, crystallization and structure determination.

-Membrane proteins represent > 60 percent of all drug targets and are also key players in the pathogenesis of infectious diseases.
-A critical step for the elucidation of the complex processes that are catalyzed by membrane proteins is an understanding of the structure, dynamics and function of membrane proteins.
-Our knowledge of processes catalyzed by membrane proteins suffers mainly from the lack of information concerning their structure as less than 300 different membrane protein structures are known at present.
 The MPID Center targets membrane proteins of important viral and bacterial pathogens, their infectious pathways, and molecules involved in host defense against the pathogens.
 The structural determination of each of the targets may provide important clues for the understanding of the infectious disease pathways and can therefore form the basis for the treatment and prevention of infectious diseases.

 BioXFEL is a Science and Technology center using X-ray lasers to image biomolecular machines in motion.
 X-ray lasers provide snapshots of unprecedented clarity depicting the building blocks of life.
-The motions and arrangements of these blocks underlie all biological function.
+The motions and arrangements of these blocks underlie all biological functions.
 The mission of BioXFEL is:

-To use X-ray lasers, to watch biomolecular machines in operation, the better to understand how life works at the molecular level.
+- To use X-ray lasers, to watch biomolecular machines in operation, the better to understand how life works at the molecular level.

-To understand how these molecular machines support life on Earth.
+- To understand how these molecular machines support life on Earth.

-To invent, discover, develop and provide new tools and training to bring X-ray laser technology to the wider scientific community
+- To invent, discover, develop and provide new tools and training to bring X-ray laser technology to the wider scientific community